 The First National Bank Of Danville

-The First National Bank Of Danville in Illinois printed $3,184,910 dollars worth of national currency.
+The First National Bank Of Danville in Indiana printed $1,975,970 dollars worth of national currency.
 Over $1,000,000 face value is a lot of money.
 However, some types and denominations of currency from this bank could still be rare.
 This national bank opened in 1863 and stopped printing money in 1935, which equals a 73 year printing period.
 That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Danville issued 13 different types and denominations of national currency.
+During its life, The First National Bank Of Danville issued 20 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Danville was located in Vermilion County.
-It was assigned charter number 113.
+For the record, The First National Bank Of Danville was located in Hendricks County.
+It was assigned charter number 152.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Danville in Illinois issued 5,500 sheets of $5 original series national bank notes.
-Just because a print range is between 5,000 and 10,000 doesn’t mean that individual notes will be easy to buy.
-That number isn’t really high or low.
-Some notes are extremely rare and some could be from a hoard.
-Values are determined based on condition and the number of known survivors.
+The First National Bank Of Danville also printed 4,300 sheets of $5 original series national bank notes.
+It is actually pretty standard for an early national bank to have a sheet output range between 2,500 and 5,000.
+The exact value of a bill is still going to be based on the number of notes known and the condition of each bank note.
 Each five dollar original series bank note has a spiked red seal.
 That is pretty much the only design difference between it and later issues.
 These are really beautiful notes.
 One neat thing about these is that the back of each note has a vignette of the corresponding state seal.
 Some of the state seals are very imaginative.
 Collecting by state seal was very popular early on in the hobby.
 Today most collectors are more concerned about bank of issue and condition.
 Serial number one bank notes are also extremely popular.

 Original Series $5 National Bank Note